hys0/windowsserverdocs.ko-kr/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

     Error Code: 0x80071398
     The operation failed because either the specified cluster node is not the owner of the group, or the node is not a possible owner of the group

-If using the Cluster powershell cmdlet:
+클러스터 powershell cmdlet을 사용하는 경우:

     PS C:\> Move-ClusterGroup -Name sr-fs-006 -Node sr-srv07 Move-ClusterGroup : An error occurred while moving the clustered role 'sr-fs-006'.